-(NEW YORK, NY) - The Legal Aid Society, in response to a report in today's New York Times, called on Albany to enact legislation (S4051A/A4982A) that would end the arrest and prosecution of children who are under the age of 12, except those charged with homicide.
+(NEW YORK, NY) - The Legal Aid Society called on Governor Andrew Cuomo to sign legislation $(\underline{s4051/A4982})$ that would end the arrest and prosecution of children who are under the age of 12, except those charged with homicide.

-New York sets its minimum age for arrest and prosecution of children as juvenile delinquents at age 7, the second lowest age set by statute in the United States.
+New York currently sets its minimum age for arrest and prosecution of children as juvenile delinquents at age 7, the second lowest age set by statute in the United States.
 Across New York in 2019 alone, police arrested over 800 elementary school children ages 12 and younger.
 Children of color disproportionately suffer the brunt of this practice.

 Rather than rely on arrests and prosecutions of elementary school-aged children, New York can promote true community safety and safe access to mental health care for children by ensuring that its system of local, community-based services is available to families of children whose behavioral needs would otherwise expose them to police and the legal system.
-This legislation would also end the secure detention of most children under age 13.
+This legislation would also end the secure detention of children under age 13 who benefit from this law.

-This call also comes in response to reports nationwide of egregious arrests and prosecutions involving young children in such places as Brasher Falls and Rochester, New York; North Carolina and Maryland.
+Today's bill passage comes in response to reports nationwide of egregious arrests and prosecutions involving young children in such places as Brasher Falls and Rochester, New York; North Carolina and Maryland.